davamigo/kafka-streams-poc/README.md

 ---

-### Match warehouse order line with the produyct legacy id
+### Match warehouse order line with the product legacy id

 In this example we are assuming the WMS (_Warehouse Management System_) needs a ***legacy product id*** which is in another topic, but it's possible this legacy id is not there.
 So we are doing a `leftJoin` operation to not loose any product.